Introduction to Bacon & the Art of Living

 The plan was ingenious.
-George would leave for America to set up a pig business deal with an American farmer.
+George would leave for America to set up a pork business with an American farmer.
 They would slaughter the animals and figure out a way to carry the meat across the Atlantic, packed in boxes, well-salted to prevent spoilage.
 The plan was that the meat would cure in transit into ham.
 (Smithsonianmag) The plan was not novel.
 By 1847 barrel pork had been exported from America to England for years.
 On Saturday, 4 November 1843, a circular appeared in Boon’s Lick Times (Fayette, Missouri) by George K. Budd, where advice is given to American pork producers on what they can do to ensure that the barrel pork reaches England in an excellent condition in order to fetch the best possible price.

 The plan seems to have been for the 23-year-old George to procure the pigs directly from farmers as opposed to buying it from American packing plants.
 If George could procure the pigs directly from the farmers, pack the pork in America and export it, the Harris brothers would cut out the middlemen and would again regain not only their supply of foreign pork but also affect the imports at the best possible price.
 The supply of cured meat for bacon from America to England was, however, the poor quality barrel pork.
-Besides procuring the pork directly from the farmers and packing it himself in the USA for export to England, George planned to do it by using their well-known dry cure process.
+Besides buying the pork directly from the farmers and packing it himself in the USA for export to England, George planned to do it by using their well-known dry cure process.
 George was the innovator and the driving force behind the Harris brothers.
 His brothers said about him, “Of all us brothers, George was a long way ahead; he was the smartest businessman of any of us.
 He was the means of lifting us out of the old rut and laid the foundation of the new system and its prosperous future.”
 (SB)

 One can only imagine what the voyage to America was like.
-Hundreds of thousands of Irish were fleeing the deadly conditions in Ireland, cramming the ships.
+Hundreds of thousands of Irish were fleeing the deadly conditions in their homeland, cramming the ships.
 “Adding to the misery, the northern U.S. and Canada had a hard winter in 1846-7 and the snow and ice were causing delays for many of the vessels.
 There are reports of gales and of vessels being stuck in the ice for weeks.
 The Albion, from Greenock, for example, sailed on March 25, 1847, and on April 10 hit the ice about 40 miles off Cape Ray.
 The vessel did not arrive in Quebec until June 4, 1847!” (theshipslist)

 Curing – All Year Round